8ctopus/sciter-sandbox/README.md

 ## features

 - works on Windows, Mac and Linux
-- automatically install and configure sciter sdk
+- automatically install and configure sciter sdk (it's possible choose sdk version to install)
-- start scapp in debug mode with inspector
+- start scapp or usciter with inspector
 - easily test your changes with F5 reload
-- logger
+- javascript code linter

 ## requirements